List of South Carolina state parks

-Cheraw State Park was the first park to be proposed within the system in 1934 with Myrtle Beach State Park becoming the first park to open in 1936.
-Within six years, the State of South Carolina and the CCC opened 17 state parks.
+Cheraw State Park was the first park to be proposed within the system in 1934, with Myrtle Beach State Park becoming the first park to open in 1936.
+Within six years, the State of South Carolina and the CCC opened 16 state parks.
 Originally under the jurisdiction of the South Carolina Forestry Commission, the Park Service has been a unit within the Department of Parks, Recreation & Tourism since its formation in 1967.
 Hunting Island State Park in Beaufort County is the most popular state park in South Carolina and among the most popular in the United States, attracting 1.2 million visitors per year.

 Following the Nukegate scandal, Dominion Energy settled with the South Carolina tax agency on $165 million in unpaid taxes owed due to an unfinished nuclear project in Fairfield County.
-As part of that settlement, the state agency and Dominion Energy agreed that Dominion would offset approximately a third of the unpaid taxes by turning over more than 2,900 acres of land which will ultimately become six new state parks in the coming years.
-The first state park expected to open from the settlement is Pine Island on Lake Murray.
+As part of that settlement, the state agency and Dominion Energy agreed that Dominion would offset approximately a third of the unpaid taxes by turning over more than 2,900 acres of land which will ultimately become several new state parks in the coming years.
+The first state park opened from the settlement is Pine Island on Lake Murray.